 A living will, also called an advance directive, lays out instructions for your future health care.

 A power of attorney can grant someone legal authority to make decisions on your behalf if you become incapacitated (physically unable to make decisions).

 A letter of instruction lets you speak your final personal sentiments to loved ones and beneficiaries.

 A trust can give you more control over assets and allow your beneficiaries to receive them faster.
-Wills and trusts can work well in conjunction with each other in a solid estate plan and you can create both using the Policygenius app.
+Wills and living trusts can work well in conjunction with each other in a solid estate plan.